stitchlang/stitch/README.md

 ($multiline PROG ARGS...)
 ```

-It's assumed that Command Subtitution is more commonly used to return strings that don't contain newlines.
+In general Command Subtitution is commonly used to return strings that don't contain newlines.
 Because of this, by default Command Substitution only allows up to one line of output from stdout of the underlying command.
 It also strips the trailing newline from the output before returning the string.

 This default behavior is overriden by prefixing the comand with `$multiline`.
 This will return stdout of the underlying process unmodified.

 ```
-$set arch (uname -m)
+#echo you're arch is (uname -m)

 $set myfile_content ($multiline cat myfile)
 $set lsfile (which ls)

-# TODO: maybe have a $firstline/$lastline?

 # Example
 make -j(nproc)
 ```

-> TODO: consider ($firstline COMMAND...) and ($lastline COMMAND...)

 # Examples